Experiences with Stock Agencies

 Shutterstock

-Shutterstock: Commercial and editorial pictures.
+Shutterstock: Commercial and editorial images.
 Customer-friendly navigation on the website.
-The upload process and the decision about approvals is fast.
-Unfortunately, Shutterstock’s revenues have plummeted in recent years.
+The upload process and decisions on approvals are quick.
+This is where most of the sales are made, but Shutterstock’s sales per image, and therefore revenue, have plummeted in recent years.

 Portfolio development and earnings